SuxinL/Notes/Learning/engineering/electronics/software/security/protocols/ssh.md

         - ssh: the ssh client communicating with remote servers.
         - ssh-agent: holds identities including private keys in memory.
         - known_hosts: a file containing lists of known hosts.
-        - config: git config files. **A Mapping from a host nickname to a combination of host, user and identity enables us to login to a server with different accounts by only specifying the host nickname.**
+        - config: ssh config files. **A Mapping from a host nickname to a combination of host, user and identity enables us to login to a server with different accounts by only specifying the host nickname.**

 #### ssh agent